osama-ammar/dvc_dataset_registry/ReadMe.md

 ## DVC (Data Version Conrol)

-- this repo is about using and experiemnting DVC (Data Version Conrol) , which is a powerful MLOps tool in that's used on top of git to track  and organize  data in ML workflow
+- this repo is about using and experiemnting DVC (Data Version Conrol) , which is a powerful MLOps tool in that's used on top of git , it is designed to tackle the challenge of data sets traceability and reproducibility when training data-driven models.

 ## data
 - cats and dogs images used for  CNN classification model